Heart Health & Preventive Cardiology

 Stages of Atherosclerosis Dr Benji Lim

-For diagnosis, a cardiologist will review your symptoms and assess your cardiovascular risk profile.
+For diagnosis, a cardiologist will review your symptoms and assess your heart risk profile.
 Depending on your condition, your doctor may recommend further investigations, such as blood tests, an electrocardiogram (ECG – a recording of the heart’s electrical activity), a treadmill exercise test, an echocardiogram (ultrasound scan of the heart that assesses its pumping function and condition of its valves), or a CT scan of the heart’s coronary arteries.
 While these non-invasive methods can detect IHD, they each have their own limitations and may occasionally yield false positives or negatives.
 In some clinical scenarios, or if non-invasive tests show significant blockages, an invasive coronary angiogram may be required.

 Conservative management: